yairm210/Unciv/docs/Game Making Tips.md

 Your game's name, the icon, screenshots, everythig a player sees about your game is marketing.

-Icons and bylines are especially improtant, since they're the first things your players will probably see.
+Icons and bylines are especially important, since they're the first things your players will probably see.

 I saw an almost 50% (!) by changing the icon, after seveeral experiments, which Google Play lets you conduct very easily.